wanrongyang/wanrongyang.github.io/_pages/about.md

 - **1.Make your Life much easier**
   - [Emoji Cheat Sheet](https://www.webfx.com/tools/emoji-cheat-sheet/), you can find various emojies and their unicode easily.
   - [Free PDF tools](https://docsmall.com/pdf-split), Strugle with PDF?
 Use it!
-  - [Edit your picture](https://www.iloveimg.com/zh-cn/crop-image/crop-png), Cut your picture into pointed size.
+  - [Edit Your picture](https://www.iloveimg.com/zh-cn/crop-image/crop-png), Cut your picture into pointed size.
   - [Practice your English for exam](https://qwerty.kaiyi.cool/), worries about you IELTS test?
 It could be helpful for you.
   - [Start computer science from 0](https://csdiy.wiki/en/), if you are interested in CS, but without any foundation, follow this route
 - **2.Boost your research**